Efficient presolving methods for the influence maximization problem: Two presolving methods

 \section{Two presolving methods}

 In this section, by exploiting the problem structure of formulation \eqref{IMP}, we propose two presolving methods to reduce the problem size of formulation \eqref{IMP}.
-Specifically, subsection \ref{sect: SCNA} studies the SCNA which aggregates the nodes in each SCC, in a given live-arc graph, into a single node, and subsection \ref{sect: INA} investigates the INA which extends the idea of the SCNA to applying isomorphic nodes aggregations among different live-arc graphs.
+Specifically, \revv{Section} \ref{sect: SCNA} studies the SCNA which aggregates the nodes in each SCC, in a given live-arc graph, into a single node, and \revv{Section} \ref{sect: INA} investigates the INA which extends the idea of the SCNA to applying isomorphic nodes aggregations among different live-arc graphs.